 Shock Absorption / Suspension

-Considering the rest of the features this scooter has to offer, the solid tires sell it short.
-It also makes any models from the GoTrax range, including the Apex, XR Ultra, XR Elite, and G4, alongside the Turboant X7 Pro, far more attractive options thanks to their plush shock-absorbing air-filled tires.
+Considering the rest of the features this scooter has to offer, the solid tyres sell it short.
+It also makes any models from the GoTrax range, including the Apex, XR Ultra, XR Elite, and G4, alongside the Turboant X7 Pro, far more attractive options thanks to their plush shock-absorbing air-filled tyres.

 The MAX displays its double braking system on the handlebars, with the electronic thumb brake on the left and the rear disc handbrake on the right.
 Using them in unison provides effective and safe braking.
 But, if you want to prolong battery life, using the electronic brake alone activates the regenerative brake system.
 This system converts the kinetic energy lost when decelerating back into stored energy in the battery.

 For a battery that only stores enough energy for 17 miles, the 6 hour charge time is quite long, especially when you compare it to the Hiboy S2 Pro which can keep the wheels rolling for 25 miles, and the Turboant X7 Pro (30 miles) – both of which deliver a full battery in the same charge time.

 The dashboard, located in the centre of the handlebars, is bright and easy to read, giving you all the information you need.
 Your speed, battery level, riding mode, and cruise control status can all be seen on the display.

 Using the button on the dashboard you can control the riding modes and an LED will indicate which mode you are in; blue for ‘Beginner’, yellow for ‘Normal’, and red for ‘Sport’.